mariajbellido/mariajbellido/README.md

-🥳 Tools I've worked with, and I am confortable with
+🥳 Tools & Software I've worked with:

 - WordPress / WooCommerce & page builders such as Elementor Pro or Divi
 - Shopify
-- GraphCMS, Sanity
+- GraphCMS, Sanity, Contentful
-- Trello, Todoist, Evernote, Notion, Basecamp
+- Trello, Todoist, Evernote, Notion, Basecamp, Jira (Project management)
-- Salesforce CMS
+- Salesforce CMS and other CMS for Gmail
-- Zendesk, FreshDesk and similar tools for customer management
+- Zendesk, FreshDesk and similar tools for ticketing
+- Postman, MongoDB, Insomnia REST Client ...
 - ...

 📫 How to reach me: